 – Creating a “Global Mental Health and Resilience Center” at Danbury Hospital through the University of Vermont School of Medicine.
 April, 2013 to present.

-- Joined the Board of Ben’s Lighthouse, a not for profit dedicated to community service in honor of Ben Wheeler, one of the children killed in the Sandy Hook tragedy.
+– Joined the Board of Ben’s Lighthouse, a not for profit dedicated to community service in honor of Ben Wheeler, one of the children taken from us in the Sandy Hook tragedy.

 – A variety of media interviews on resilience and strategies to build community resilience.
 BBC, NPR, New York Times, CNN, etc.